 When you have diabetes, keeping your blood sugar in a healthy range is not only essential in keeping your diabetes under control, but it can help you feel your best.
-The easiest way to control your blood sugar is to watch your carbohydrate intake.
+The easiest way to stabilize your blood sugar level is to watch your carbohydrate intake.
 This is because any carbohydrate food you eat (e.g., milk, fruit, bread, and pasta) is immediately digested into glucose (sugar), which causes your blood sugar level to increase.
 In this article, I will discuss one of the more “advanced” methods of diabetes meal planning: the “carb counting” method.
 A simpler method is the Diabetes Plate Method, so be sure to check out that article as well if you haven’t yet, along with the rest of the posts in the Diabetes Series!

-Continue reading “Staying Healthy During the Holidays”
+Continue reading “How to Stay Healthy During the Holidays”